dannybarto/Group_5_Final_Project/README.md

 Our primary source of information will be the [City of Charlotte Open Data Portal](https://data.charlottenc.gov/) and we will also be pulling data from other sources deemed necessary to get the most complete picture.

-We currently have 3 data sets from the City of Charlotte Open Data Portal that we will be looking at to complete our analysis.
+We currently have 3 datasets from the City of Charlotte Open Data Portal that we will be looking at to complete our analysis.

 [Call Data](CMPD_Calls_for_Service.csv)